 To be clear, the “no arbitrary distinctions” explanation is just an example of the sort of explanation that is a problem for the argument.
 By itself, it can't account for all of the successes of Bentham and Mill.
 For example, being anti-capital punishment doesn't seem to have anything to do with rejecting arbitrary distinctions.
 So an anti-utilitarian would have to either come up with a better explanation of (1), or add to the “no arbitrary distinctions” explanation an additional explanation that accounts for the other successes of Bentham and Mill.2 But it's not obvious to me that this is impossible.

-Assessing the argument (contrastive version)
+Assessing the argument (version 2)

 That's one formulation of the argument.
 There is a different formulation of the argument, which is suggested by the contrast that MacAskill draws between the claims made by Bentham and Mill and the claims made by Kant.
 On this formulation, the argument aims to show not that utilitarianism is true, but rather that it is closer to the truth than Kantian ethics is:

 - The bold moral claims made by the early utilitarians are, for the most part, closer to the truth than the bold moral claims made by Kant.

 - The best explanation of (1) is that utilitarianism itself is closer to the truth than Kantian ethics is.

 - So, probably, utilitarianism is closer to the truth than Kantian ethics is.